Fallahi-Bioinformatics-Lab/LncRNAs_in_Cancer/README.md

-Here, we are using freely available datasets to first identify DE lncRNAs in breast cancer cell ines.
-Then we will look at different regulatory roles for this lncRNAs.
+Here, we are using freely available datasets to first identify DE lncRNAs in breast cancer cell lines.
+Then we will look at different regulatory roles for these lncRNAs.
 More info coming soon.

 ![images](banner.jpg)